|#45 Anonymous letter my husband

-Power is the rate at which you create, have, and complete a problem; a person committed to being complete, a person of integrity, would simply call the suspect immediately or at least invite the couple to have coffee.
+Power is the rate at which you create, have, and complete a problem; a person committed to being complete, a person of integrity, would simply call the suspect immediately or at least invite the couple over for coffee.
 You'd show them the letter, ask for their help, and communicate your curiosity and concern for everyone in the community.
 Someone (possibly you) is reaching out for help.
 Four minds have a better chance of figuring out what's going on.
-That a "coffee date" solution hasn't already been implemented indicates that there's more in the space than you've been willing to acknowledge.
+That a "coffee date" solution hasn't taken place indicates that there's more in the space than you've been willing to acknowledge.
 Of course you'd have to be willing to verbally acknowledge your withholds and judgments about her to her.
-I assure you the woman's husband knows, at some level, of her "interest" communications.
-The experience would validate his suspicions, and, give him an opportunity to acknowledge his intentions and his cause in the matter. —Thanks, Gabby
+I assure you the woman's husband knows, at some level, of her "interest" communications; the experience would validate his suspicions, and, give him an opportunity to acknowledge his intentions, his cause in the matter. —Thanks, Gabby

 Comment Box is loading comments...